ericjiangxiao/RGB_Template/RGB-Template-Python/readme.md

 - Set kp, kd and ki all to zero
 - Increase the kp until the drive overshoots its target a bit
 - Increase the kd until the overshoot is corrected
-- Increase the ki to speed up the drive
+- Increase the ki to speed up the settle

 ## Programming Interfaces of the library